 Choosing a Translation Service

-When it comes time to choose from among the different translation and localization services out there, rather than simply type “translation agency usa” or “translation company usa” into a browser search and hope you’ll get lucky, do a little research first, educate yourself, and compare services.
+When it comes time to choose from among the different local and global translation services out there, rather than simply type “translation agency usa” or “translation company usa” into a browser search and hope you’ll get lucky, do a little research first, educate yourself, and compare services.
 GlobalVision has an extremely successful track record handling all manner of translation, from massive global translations to smaller hyperlocal translation projects — and everything in between.